Matom23/London_Weather_EDA/README.md

 **The Big Idea**

-With the use of historical data, we can predict the future mean temperatures at London.
-Perhaps, if done correctly, this can be done with other cities as well.
-Use
+Based on historical data, and assuming the general trend for the linear & non-linear relationships are continuous with respect to the dependant variable, the mean temperatures at London, can be predicted with the best accuracy.
+The final model could in turn be used as a baseline for building similar models for other cities as well.

 **The Impact**